djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+1 Apr 2013 |  Moved into new apt in Bed-Stuy.
+Settling in with yoga and the sounds of a construction crew.

 31 Mar 2013 | Moving into my new apartment.
 In New York City.
 This is a first.
 Eeeeee!

 31 Mar 2013 | Started the day finding 5 of the 48 Easter eggs.
 Then, won 3 Uno games in a row.
 Now, making commits to Git for Publishers on Gitboria.
 While eating banana chocolate chip pancakes, listening to Money Trees.
 Ya bish.